-The Board of Directors, upon recommendation from the Nominating Committee of the Board of Directors, has nominated two candidates for election to the Board this year as Class II directors.
-Messrs.
-Lucio Lanza and Kimon Michaels, Ph.D.
-Detailed information about each nominee is provided below.
+The Board of Directors, upon recommendation from the Nominating Committee of the Board of Directors, has nominated two candidates for election to the Board this year as Class II directors, Mr. Lucio Lanza and Dr. Kimon W. Michaels.
+Detailed information about the nominees is provided below.